Director of Music

 Equally skilled as soloist, liturgical musician chamber player, and pedagogue, Wrench has given solo recitals throughout Australia (including the Melbourne International Festival of Organ and Harpsichord, the Sydney Festival, the Brisbane Festival, Brisbane Baroque, the New England Bach Festival, Organs of the Ballarat Goldfields), Mofo, and the Barraba Festival; and concerto performances with the Australian Chamber Orchestra, the Queensland Symphony Orchestra, the Camerata of St John’s, the Queensland Youth Symphony, the Canberra Symphony Orchestra and the Adelaide Chamber Orchestra.

 20 international tours have taken Wrench to Austria (incl.
 St Stephen’s Cathedral, Augustinerkirche, Klosterneuburg), Canada, Czechoslovakia, Denmark, England (incl.
-Westminster Abbey, King’s College-Cambridge & Bournemouth International Festival), Germany, Hong Kong, Italy, Norway and Sweden.
+Westminster Abbey, King’s College-Cambridge & Bournemouth International Festival), Germany, Hong Kong, Italy, Norway, New Zealand and Sweden.

 Wrench began playing the harmonium within his home parish of All Saints, Chermside at the age of 10 before becoming Organist at St Michael & All Angels, New Farm (1975-77) and Organist & Choirmaster at Christ Church St Lucia (1977-82).
 Following post-graduate study in Vienna, Christopher held church music positions at St Salvator Catholic Church, Vienna (1984-86), Christ Church, Vienna (1986-90) and St Mary’s Kangaroo Point (1994-2012).

-Christopher is married to renowned choral director Emily Cox.
+Christopher is married to renowned choral director Emily Cox AM.

 2013-present Christopher Wrench